apetrasc/Vitproject/README.md

 For further information, check https://arxiv.org/abs/2404.14121 In order to reproduce this work easily, you ought to execute the following commands.
 ## setting
-First, create virtual environment to execute the work.PLEASE NOTE that before you execute python -m venv <env name>, load the module first.
+First, create virtual environment to execute the work.PLEASE NOTE that load the module before you execute $python -m venv <env name>$,

 ```
 module load TensorFlow/2.15.1-foss-2023a-CUDA-12.1.1
 python -m venv vit
 ```
 "vit" the name of the virtual environment.
-If you want, you can replace the name and change the batch script.
+If you want, you can replace the name and change the shell script.
 Second, activate the virtual environment and install all the necessary libraries at once. do
 ```
 source vit/bin/activate